How to enforce VPC endpoint policies in AWS?

 Don’t just write it.
 Enforce it with Sola.

 Want to know if your VPC endpoint policy is actually doing what you think it’s doing?
 Sola helps you find out in minutes.
 Use the AWS Network Security Posture app or build your own logic using Sola’s AI-powered studio.
 Just define your question (“Is any VPC endpoint letting in unwanted roles?”), connect your data source, and you’ve got an answer.
-No need for audits, spreadsheets, or assumptions—just the security truth, now.
+No need for audits, spreadsheets, or assumptions.

 Answer more security questions